-I am having difficulty setting up Wi-Fi Protected Access (WPA) security on a Belkin client card (Wireless Network Card or Adapter) for a home network.
+I am having difficulty setting up Wi-Fi Protected Access (WPA) security on a wireless Belkin client card for a home network.

-Clients must use the same key that the Wireless G Router or access point uses.
-For instance, if the key is "Smith Family Network Key" in the Wireless G Router or access point, the clients must also use that same key.
+Clients must use the same key that the Wireless Router or Access Point uses.
+For instance if the key is "Smith Family Network Key" in the Wireless Router or Access point, the clients must also use that same key.

-- Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
-The "Advanced" button will allow you to view and configure more options of your client card.
-The "Advanced" button will allow you to view and configure more options of your client card. - Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
-This Utility will allow you to manage all the advanced features of the Belkin client card. - Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 4.
-Under "Network Authentication", select "WPA-PSK (no server)". - 5.
-Type your WPA key in the "Network key" box.
+Double-click the Signal Indicator icon to bring up the Wireless Network screen.
+The Advanced button will allow you to view and configure more options of your card.

+The "Advanced" button will allow you to view and configure more options of the card.

+Once the advanced button is clicked the Belkin Wireless LAN Utility will appear.
+This Utility will allow you to manage all the advanced features of the Belkin wireless card.

+Under the "Wireless Network Properties" tab, select a network name from the "Available networks" list and click the "Properties" button Under "Network Authentication" select "WPA-PSK (no server)

+Type your WPA key in the "Network key" box

-Important: WPA-PSK is a combination of numbers and letters from A-Z and 0-9.
-For WPA-PSK, you can enter eight to 63 characters.
-This network key needs to match the key you assign to your Wireless G Router or access point.
+Important: WPA-PSK is a mixture of numbers and letters from A-Z and 0-9.
+For WPA-PSK you can enter 8 to 63 characters.
+This Network key needs to match the key you assign to your Wireless Router or Access Point.

-6. Click "OK", then "Apply" to save the settings.
+Click "OK, then "Apply" to save the settings

-I am having difficulty setting up Wi-Fi Protected Access (WPA) security on a Belkin client card (Wireless Network Card or Adapter) for a business.
+I am having difficulty setting up Wi-Fi Protected Access (WPA) security on a Belkin wireless client card for a business.

-- Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
-The "Advanced" button will allow you to view and configure more options of your client card.
-The "Advanced" button will allow you to view and configure more options of your client card. - Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
-This Utility will allow you to manage all the advanced features of the Belkin client card. - 3.
-Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 4.
-Under "Network Authentication", select "WPA". - 5.
-In the "Authentication" tab, select the settings that are indicated by your network administrator. - 6.
-Click "OK", then "Apply" to save the settings.
+Double-click the Signal Indicator icon to bring up the Wireless Network screen.
+The Advanced button will allow you to view and configure more options of your card.

+The "Advanced" button will allow you to view and configure more options of the card.

+Once the advanced button is clicked the Belkin Wireless LAN Utility will appear.
+This Utility will allow you to manage all the advanced features of the Belkin wireless card.

+Under the "Wireless Network Properties" tab, select a network name from the "Available networks" list and click the "Properties" button

+Under "Network Authentication" select WPA

+In the "Authentication" tab, select the settings that are indicated by your network administrator.

+Click "OK, then "Apply" to save the settings

-I am having difficulty setting up Wi-Fi Protected Access (WPA) security, and I am NOT using a Belkin client card for a home network.
+I am having difficulty setting up Wi-Fi Protected Access (WPA) security on a non-Belkin client card for a home network.

-If you are NOT using a Belkin WPA Wireless Desktop or Wireless Notebook Network Card and it is not equipped with WPA-enabled software, a file from Microsoft called "Windows XP Support Patch for Wireless Protected Access" is available for free download:
+For non-Belkin WPA Wireless Desktop and Wireless Notebook Network Cards that are not equipped with WPA-enabled software, a file from Microsoft called "Windows XP Support Patch for Wireless Protected Access" is available for free download:

-http://www.microsoft.com/downloads/search.aspx?displaylang=en
+www.microsoft.com/downloads/details.aspx?FamilyID=009d8425-ce2b-47a4-abcc-2748dc9e91diplaylang=en